astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 can never change a timelike interval into a spacelike interval, or vice versa.

-The blue sphere represents an event that is simulataneous with the cyan event at the origin in the original frame.
+The green sphere represents an event that is simulataneous with the cyan event at the origin in the original frame.
 By moving the slider, you can see that the temporal order of these events can be switched.
 In fact, pick any two events you like that are separated by a spacelike interval, and you can find ranges of $\beta_R$ where the order is switched.
 What counts as "simultaneous" depends on your frame of reference.

-Finally, note that the blue event leaves a trail that looks just like the orange trail, only rotated $90^\circ$.
+Finally, note that the green event leaves a trail that looks just like the orange trail, only rotated $90^\circ$.
 You might think from this similarity that there must also be a length dilation to match the time dilation illustrated by the orange trail.
 This is not the case.